tagplay/api/source/includes/_data_objects.md

     "previous_url": "/v1/project?offset=0",
     "next_url": "/v1/project?offset=40"
   },
+  "meta": {
+    "branded": false,
+    "trigger_tags": []
+  },
   "data": Object or Array
 }
 ```

 All API calls reply with a root object.
-Resulting Data from query will be found under the `data` attribute of that object.
+The resulting data from the query will be found under the `data` attribute of that object.

 If the data is an array a `pagination` object will appear in the root describing pagination details.

+Additionally, a `meta` object may contain some meta information for the data that may be useful for processing it (primarily, it is used by Tagplay's own libraries).
+Currently, this object is empty except in the post endpoints, where it includes the properties `branded`, a boolean indicating whether Tagplay's widget should include branding, and `trigger_tags`, a list of tags used in formulas sending to the feed whose posts are being fetched, which can be used to process the text of the post to remove those tags.

 <aside class="notice">
 Note that <strong>.previous_url</strong>, and <strong>.next_url</strong> will only appear when